 Once the server site is federated with the organization, you'll use a URL such as https://gisserver.domain.com:6443/arcgis/manager to sign in to ArcGIS Server Manager.
 If the site includes multiple machines or a web adaptor was used for the Administration URL, users with the correct permissions can access Server Manager over the Administration URL defined during federation.
 You'll be required to supply the name and password of the portal account.
 To learn more about differences you'll encounter when working with a federated server, see Administer a federated server.

 After federating your server with the portal, you may also want to do the following:

 Configure one of your federated servers as a hosting server—This allows your portal users to publish hosted layers to the portal.
-They can do this from the portal website, the My Hosted Services node in the Catalog tree in ArcMap, or ArcGIS Pro.
+They can do this from the portal website or ArcGIS Pro.